I have tried to make the Compendium easy to use, but there are some features that you may not notice or that are not straightforward.

 If you want to bookmark a data sheet that is displayed with an index, click the “Hide index” link at the bottom of the data sheet.
 This will display the data sheet alone, so that you can bookmark it.

 The “Hide index” link is not shown when a data sheet is displayed alone.

 To return to the index view, use your Web browser’s “Back” button

 The data sheets for pesticides in ISO 1750-1981 Pesticides and other agrochemicals – Common names (including its addenda and amendments) and in ISO 765-1976 Pesticides considered not to require common names can display buttons that help you to navigate the Compendium, including browsing through the data sheets in alphabetical order, or jumping to the first or last data sheet.
 Navigation buttons are also available for moving between the various indexes that are part of the Compendium.

 Most browsers have dropped support for navigation buttons, but they are still available in iCab and SeaMonkey (formerly Mozilla).

 To turn on navigation buttons in iCab:

-These navigation buttons are not available in Internet Explorer, Safari, OmniWeb or Netscape.
+These navigation buttons are not available in Edge, Firefox, Internet Explorer, Safari, OmniWeb or Netscape.

 The data sheets, classifications and introductory pages in the Compendium include “High visibility” style sheets for larger type and higher contrast, and you may find them helpful if you have poor eyesight.
-At present, only the Internet Explorer, Firefox, Opera and SeaMonkey Web browsers allow these alternative style sheets to be selected:
+Only the Internet Explorer, Firefox and SeaMonkey browsers allow these alternative style sheets to be selected:

 To select the “High visibility” style sheet in Internet Explorer: